Full Circle (Doctor Who): Commercial releases

-In print

-A novelisation of this serial, written by Andrew Smith, was published by Target Books in September 1982.
-The novelisation opens with the Starliner crashing on Alzarius.
-An audiobook of the Target novelisation was released on 29 January 2015 read by Matthew Waterhouse and John Leeson.
+A novelisation of the serial, written by Andrew Smith, was published by Target Books in September 1982.
+Smith used the novelisation to expand on several elements of the storyline and setting.
+Unlike the serial, the novelisation opens with the Starliner crashing on Alzarius.
+An audiobook of the Target novelisation was released on 29 January 2015, read by Waterhouse and Leeson.

-Home media

-Full Circle was released on VHS in October 1997.
-The DVD was released in January 2009 as part of a boxed set called The E-Space Trilogy.
-This serial was also released as part of the Doctor Who DVD Files (issue 85) in April 2012.
+Full Circle was released on VHS in October 1997 with the as part of a box set called The E-Space Trilogy.
+The DVD was released in January 2009 as part of a set of the same name.
+In April 2012, the serial was also released as part of issue 85 of the Doctor Who DVD Files.
 Paddy Kingsland's incidental music for the serial was released as part of the compilation album Doctor Who at the BBC Radiophonic Workshop Volume 4: Meglos & Full Circle in 2002.
+Two individual tracks, "K9 on a Mission" and "Summons to Gallifrey" were released on Doctor Who: The 50th Anniversary Collection in 2013.
+Sound effects for the serial have been released on Doctor Who: 30 Years at the BBC Radiophonic Workshop in 1993 and Doctor Who at the BBC Radiophonic Workshop Volume 3: The Leisure Hive in 2002.
 In 2019, the story was released on Blu-ray as part of the Doctor Who Collection Season 18 box set.

-Academic Studies

-A book on the serial, written by New Zealand academic John Toon, was released by Obverse Books in January 2018 as part of its Black Archive series.
-It won the Sir Julius Vogel Award in the category of Best Professional Production/Publication in 2019.
+Audio sequel

+In 2015, Big Finish Productions released an audio sequel to the serial as part of The Monthly Adventures range of Doctor Who audio dramas.
+The sequel, titled Mistfall and written by Smith, sees the Fifth Doctor (Peter Davison) and his companions enter E-Space and land on Alzarius 300 years later, where they meet an expedition from New Alzarius, a planet settled by the Starliner inhabitants after the events of Full Circle.
+Smith incorporated the concept of an intelligent Marshwoman named Fem from his original outline into the audio.